hawemily/SynthEthics/README.md

 Holds a folder for each screen subtree, pages accessible from the main routes are built here.
 Each directory holds the pages relevant to a specific group.

+## Testing
+run flutter test locally to run all tests OR run flutter test test/<file_name_to_test> to test specifc file

+write all tests under test folder with test files named as <file_being_tested>_test

 ## Some resources to help familiarise yourselves with Flutter

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)